nnsarath1991/Product-Forecasting/README.md

 # Product-Forecasting

-This R Shiny application uses confidential production and sales data of a company to be confidential.
+This R Shiny application uses confidential production and sales data of a company.
 The goal is to build an inhouse forecasting tool for analyzing aggregated datasets with multiple forecasting techniques.
 Since this is a business problem, the problem was approached in 3 steps: